-- Goal 10.1: Ensure that land use patterns retain the values expressed by citizens, including rural development patterns, protection of agricultural land and open space, and the enhancement of East Montpelier's villages. - Action 10.1.1: Review and update East Montpelier's zoning districts to ensure that the boundaries, purposes and standards are appropriate to meet the goals of the Town Plan. - Action 10.1.2: Review and update the site plan review, parking, design and screening standards in the Land Use and Development Regulations. - Action 10.1.3: Update the Land Use and Development Regulations to make it easier to permit Planned Unit Developments. - Action 10.1.4: Develop zoning regulations that encourage new developments to reflect historic landscape patterns, such as compact development, a close and positive relationship to the street, and orientation of building and structures parallel or perpendicular to the road and other structures. - Action 10.1.5: Include resource protection policies in the Land Use and Development Regulations. - Action 10.1.6: Protect riparian forests through conservation easements and the Land Use and Development Regulations - 33 > Goal 10.2: Focus new development in villages and growth areas. - Policy 10.2: The East Montpelier Village Master Plan (2017) is incorporated into this Town Plan by reference.
+- ➤ Goal 10.1: Ensure that land use patterns retain the values expressed by citizens including rural development patterns, protection of agricultural land and open space, and the enhancement of East Montpelier's villages. - ✓ Action 10.1.1: Review and update East Montpelier's zoning districts to ensure that the boundaries, purposes, and standards are appropriate to meet the goals of the Town Plan. - ✓ Action 10.1.2: Review and update the site plan review, parking, design and screening standards in the East Montpelier Land Use and Development Regulations. - ✓ Action 10.1.3: Update the East Montpelier Land Use and Development Regulations to make it easier to permit Planned Unit Developments. - ✓ Action 10.1.4: Develop zoning regulations that encourage new developments to reflect historic landscape patterns such as compact development, a close and positive relationship to the street, and orientation of building and structures parallel or perpendicular to the road and other structures. - ✓ Action 10.1.5: Include resource protection policies in the Land Use and Development Regulations.

-- 1 ✓ Action 10.2.1: Adopt village zoning to implement the East Montpelier Village Master Plan. - 3 ✓ Action 10.2.2: Evaluate the potential for a village zone in North Montpelier. - 4 ✓ Action 10.2.3: Evaluate the potential for growth in the Gallison Hill area. - 5 ✓ Action 10.2.4: Ensure that village properties under town control are developed in a manner consistent with the goals of the East Montpelier Village Master Plan. - 7 > Goal 10.3: Discourage commercial strip development. - 8 ✓ Action 10.3.1: Update zoning bylaws to prevent strip development. - 9 > Goal 10.4: Encourage development of the Industrial District. - 10 ✓ Action 10.4.1: Update zoning bylaws to ensure that the boundaries, purposes and 11 standards are appropriate to achieve the goals of the Town Plan. - 12 > Goal 10.5: Focus conservation efforts in areas with the highest resource values. - 13 ✓ Action 10.5.1: Prioritize areas that would benefit from conservation and identify areas 14 where conservation should not occur. - Action 10.5.2: Consider how conservation projects contribute to accomplishing other town goals, such as recreation, housing or renewable energy generation, when evaluating support from the town's Conservation Fund. - From te energy-efficient land use patterns that facilitate walking, bicycling and use of public transportation. - This goal cuts across other areas.
-See actions for Transportation (6.2.1, 6.2.2, 6.2.3) and Housing (8.1.1). - 22
+- ✓ Action 10.1.6: Protect riparian forests through conservation easements and the Land Use and Development Regulations - ➤ Goal 10.2: Focus new development in villages and growth areas. - ❖ Policy 10.2: The East Montpelier Village Master Plan (2017) is incorporated into this Town Plan by reference. - ✓ Action 10.2.1: Adopt village zoning to implement the East Montpelier Village Master Plan. - ✓ Action 10.2.2: Research and if appropriate apply for Village Center designation for North Montpelier. - ✓ Action 10.2.3: Evaluate the potential for a village zoning district in North Montpelier. - ✓ Action 10.2.4: Evaluate the potential for growth in the Gallison Hill area. - ✓ Action 10.2.5: Ensure that village properties under town control are developed in a manner consistent with the goals of the East Montpelier Village Master Plan. - ➤ Goal 10.3: Discourage commercial strip development. - ✓ Action 10.3.1: Update zoning bylaws to prevent strip development. - ➤ Goal 10.4: Encourage development of the Industrial District. - ✓ Action 10.4.1: Update zoning bylaws to ensure that the boundaries, purposes, and standards are appropriate to achieve the goals of the Town Plan. - ➤ Goal 10.5: Focus conservation efforts in areas outside of East Montpelier Village that have the highest resource values. - ✓ Action 10.5.1: Prioritize areas that would benefit from conservation including agricultural lands, priority forest blocks, riparian connectors, wetlands, and scenic resources. - ✓ Action 10.5.2: Consider how conservation projects contribute to accomplishing other town goals-such as recreation, housing or renewable energy generation-when evaluating support from the town's Conservation Fund. - ➤ Goal 10.6: Promote energy-efficient land use patterns that facilitate walking, bicycling, and use of public transportation.

+This goal cuts across other areas.
+See actions for:

+- Transportation (6.2.1, 6.2.2, 6.2.3); and - Housing (8.1.1).